ewintr/ewintr.nl/content/movies/2023/gosford-park.md

 extra.movie.rating = 3
 +++

-Country life can be so busy, with lots of people.<!-- more -->
+Country life can be so busy, with so many people.<!-- more -->